 We are not taking new hospice patients at this time.

-Due to the COVID-19 virus we will be taking extra precautions during our in home euthanasia visits.
-Our doctors will be wearing PPE (personal protective equipment) to protect both you and ourselves.
-We also will do our best to avoid any personal contact.
 At this time we unfortunately will only be able to offer hospice care to our current clients and are not taking on new hospice clients.
 We appreciate your understanding of these changes and will do our best to help you through this very difficult time.

 What is Animal Hospice Care?

 Pet hospice is care for animals by focusing on the patient’s and family’s needs; on living life as fully as possible until the time of death (with or without intervention); and on attaining a degree of preparation for death.

 Veterinary hospice and palliative care exists to support dogs and cats with terminal disease or at their natural end of life.